What to Buy Before Puppy Comes Home

 For food, I use the DuraPet Slow Feed Bowl.
 Medium size is good while the puppy is growing but large is better for adults.
 Most Goldens will gobble their food too fast and these will somewhat slow them down.
 It is not until they are about 4 months and you have to start limiting their food to keep their weight down, that they begin to gobble and you may want to consider a slow food bowl.
 I also water my dog’s food down just barely covering it.
 I let it soak for 10 minutes or so most of the time but if I’m in a hurry, it’s okay for it to be watered and then fed immediately.
 Some say that dogs need to eat their food dry in order to keep their teeth clean.
 But if you’ve ever cleaned up after a dog that has regurgitated his food, you’d know that most dogs don’t take the time to chew.
 They swallow the food whole.
 The best way to keep your dog’s teeth clean is to give him plenty of good things to chew on (such as bones or antlers).

 We highly recommend a crate.
-I would suggest getting either a 36X24X27 inch wire crate for a female and for a boy either a 42X28X30 or 36X24X27 inch.
+I would suggest getting either a 36X24X27 inch wire crate for an adult female and for a boy either a 42X28X30 or 36X24X27 inch.
 I personally use the Midwest crates and like the double door ones as they give the opportunity to use it turned sideways with the entrance on the side as well as the end.
 There are two types of Midwest wire crates.
 The Life Stages crates are heavier duty than the Icrates.
 The Icrates are lighter weight if you think you’ll be moving them around much.
 The Icrates are also a little smaller, being 25 inches tall instead of 27 and 22 inches wide instead of 24.
 For girls, the 36 inch is fine in either style.
 If you have the room, the larger size is better for boys, but dogs like to be cozy so even though a 36 inch crate might look small for a big boy, he will be happy in it if you don’t have space for such a large crate as a 42 inch one.
 Your puppy will obviously be growing into it.
+I think it is worth the extra money to buy a 24 inch crate for the first couple of months with a new puppy.
+The cost is less than $30.00 and the convenience of using the smaller size is worth the extra expense.
+It will last a Golden until they are about 4 months and for those first two months with a new puppy having the smaller size to move around when house-training is a big help.
 Wire crates give more ventilation and Golden Retrievers like it to be cool.
-You will need to section the crate off while he/she is young to make it temporarily smaller.
+You will need to section the crate off while he/she is young if you start off with a 36 inch crate to make it temporarily smaller.
 Here is a link to the lighter weight Midwest Icrate on Amazon Midwest Icrate and here is a link to the more heavy duty Midwest Life Stages.

 If you travel much, we recommend the Noztonoz Sof-krate..
 This crate is very light weight and sets up and folds down quickly and easily.
 We love these crates for motels and dog shows.
 We don't recommend them for travel safety in a vehicle.